-Harboring trapped emotions within your body can greatly affect your overall physical, mental, and emotional wellbeing.
-However, thanks to Dr. Bradley Nelson’s work and publications in the field of energy healing and muscle testing, you can discover just how beneficial it can be to easily release trapped emotions with the help of the Emotion Code Chart (see below).
+Harboring possible Trapped Emotions within your body may greatly affect your overall physical and emotional wellbeing.
+However, thanks to Dr. Bradley Nelson’s work and publications in the field of energy healing and muscle testing, you can discover just how beneficial it can be to easily release trapped emotions with the help of The Emotion Code® Chart.

 Generally speaking, releasing Trapped Emotions is a four-step muscle testing process that’s designed to prepare yourself, or the person you’re working with, to determine if an emotion is trapped, determine which emotion it is, and then release the identified emotion.